All those Ramsey classes (Ramsey classes with closures and forbidden homomorphisms): Acknowledgements

 \section{Acknowledgements}

-We would like to thank to Andr\'es Aranda, Peter Cameron, Gregory Cherlin, David M.~Evans, and, Dugald Macpherson for discussions and remarks that improved quality of this paper.
-Large part of work was done while the first author had PIMS Postdoctoral Fellow position at University of Calgary under lead of Claude Laflamme, Norbert Sauer and Robert Woodrow.
-Discussions in Calgary were essential to gain understanding of the model-theoretic aspects of Ramsey classes.
-We are also grateful to David Bradley-Williams and Miodrag Soki{\'c} for several corrections which improved the presentation of this paper.
+We would like to thank to Andr\'es Aranda, Manuel Bodirsky, Peter Cameron, Gregory Cherlin, David M.~Evans, and Dugald Macpherson for discussions and remarks that improved quality of this paper, and particularly to Mat\v ej Kone\v cn\'y.

+A large part of work was done while the first author had PIMS Postdoctoral Fellow position at University of Calgary under lead of Claude Laflamme, Norbert Sauer and Robert Woodrow.
+Discussions in Calgary were essential to gain understanding of the model-theoretic aspects.
+We are also grateful to the anonymous referee, David Bradley-Williams and Miodrag Soki{\'c}.